opensecuritycontroller/community/development/unit_test_guidelines.md

 `osc-server\src\java\org\osc\core\broker\service\tasks\TaskGraphHelper.java`

 Any supporting code that is NOT meant to be used across tests in different packages must stay within the package that uses it.
-If the code is used only by a single class make it a private class.
+It should be made a private class if the code is used only by a single class.

-In doubt if the code will be used in the future by other classes or packages be conservative and keep it less visible.
+Keep the code less visible when in doubt as to whether it will be used by other classes or packages in the future.

 ### Naming

 #### Test Class Name

-The name of the test class should match the class under test with the addition of the suffix **'Test'**.
+The name of the test class should match the class under test with the addition of the suffix **Test**.

 For instance, class under test: `AddDistributedApplianceService.java`